laravel/pennant/notes.md

 This doc outlines the features, but it would be good to go an checkout the actual contract for implementing a driver.
 It is rather small.
 Most of the features come from our decorator.

+By default, the feature is checked against the currently authenticated user.
+This removes the need to specify the user in the most common scenarios.

 ## Basic usage

 ```php